zer0cache/matic-docs/docs/validate/validate/validator-responsibilities.md

 A node's uptime on the Polygon network is based on the number of [checkpoint transactions](/docs/validate/glossary#checkpoint-transaction) that the validator node has signed.

-Approximately every 34 minutes a proposer submits a checkpoint transaction to the Ethereum mainnet.
-The checkpoint transaction must be signed by every [validator](/docs/validate/glossary#validator) on the Polygon Network.
+Approximately every 34 minutes, a proposer submits a checkpoint transaction to the Ethereum mainnet.
+The checkpoint transaction must be signed by every [validator](/docs/validate/glossary#validator) on the Polygon network.

 Failure to sign a checkpoint transction results in the decrease of your validator node performance.